-The Company fair values the conversion feature of its convertible debenture, and call options granted as part of the note payable at each period end, and recorded a gain of \$0.74 million presented as a change in fair value of the conversion option.
-The Company's silver stream and gold prepay obligations are fair valued at each period end, resulting in a loss of \$1.98 million during the three months March 31, 2023 (2022 - \$nil).
+The Company fair values the conversion feature of its convertible debenture, and call options granted as part of the note payable at each period end, and recorded a gain of \$1.99 million (2022 - \$2.50 million) presented as a change in fair value of the conversion option.
+The major factor impacting this gain is the drop in share price of the Company during 2023.
+The Company's silver stream and gold prepay obligations are fair valued at each period end, resulting in a loss of \$2.57 million during the six months June 30, 2023 (2022 - gain of \$2.73 million) due to an increase in projected forward gold and silver prices.

-Accretion expense was \$1.46 million during 2023 (2022 - \$0.04 million).
-The additional accretion expense results from the Company assuming the convertible debenture, the asset retirement obligation, and the note payable during the three month period ended March 31, 2023.
+Accretion expense was \$2.88 million during 2023 (2022 - \$1.44 million).
+The accretion expense results from the Company convertible debentures, the asset retirement obligation, and the note payable.
+During the comparable period in 2022, the Company also recorded one time transaction costs of \$1.88 million, incurred in relation to the acquisition of Mercedes.

-During the three month period ended March 31, 2023, the Company recorded a current special mining law duty of \$0.6 million (2022 - \$nil), and deferred income tax recovery of \$0.1 million (2022 - \$nil).
+During the six month period ended June 30, 2023, the Company recorded a current special mining law recovery of \$1.4 million (2022 - current special mining law expense \$1.0 million).
+Special mining law expense/recovery is a special levy of 7.5% based on the extractive activities carried out in Mexico and profits or losses generated from sale of such activities.
+Deferred income tax recovery was \$0.1 million during six months ended June 30, 202 (2022 - deferred income tax expense \$0.1 million).